ipeldridge/DITA_sandbox/README.md

 ### Useful Reading

-http://idratherbewriting.com/toc_linking/mapfiles/--this links to some other useful discussions about DITA features and philosophies, presented in manner suitable to humans.
+http://idratherbewriting.com/toc_linking/mapfiles/ --- this links to some other useful discussions about DITA features and philosophies, presented in manner suitable to humans.